Tc-99m pertechnetate is one of the technetium radiopharmaceuticals used in imaging of thyroid, colon, bladder and stomach.

 The temporomandibular joint (TMJ) can be affected by trauma in a number of ways:

 fracture of the mandibular fossa

-The temporozygomatic suture (or zygomaticotemporal suture) exists between the temporal process of the zygomatic bone and the zygomatic process of the temporal bone.
+The temporozygomatic suture (or zygomaticotemporal suture) is between the zygomatic process of the temporal bone and the temporal process of the zygomatic bone.

 It can mimic a zygoma fracture.